Market schedule

 - first-party SEC-derived wrapper over the Item 1A section substrate

-- this is intentionally deterministic and transparent; OMNI is not using a hidden model or undisclosed category taxonomy here
+- this is intentionally deterministic and transparent; SEC API is not using a hidden model or undisclosed category taxonomy here

-/v1/filings/latest/risk-categories - omni-apps and agent-backend can now replace the prior MASSIVE risk-category workflow with a native Datastream surface
+/v1/filings/latest/risk-categories - client applications can now replace the prior third-party risk-category workflow with a native SEC API surface

 Volatility score